 Step 1 - Referral by Immigration Counsel

 We accept tax cases from immigration counsel.
-We ask that the immigration counsel send us an email advising us of the referral.
-We will then send the counsel's office a referral form to have the attorney and client complete and sign.
-The referral form also contains a release that enables us to discuss the client's tax information with the counsel.
+We ask that the immigration counsel send us an email with the signed referral form, the client's tax returns and a copy of any documentation that might indicate the client's wages.
+In a non-cancellation case, we would like a copy of the draft 42B.
+The referral form contains a release that enables us to discuss the client's tax information with the counsel.
 We ask that the counsel's office advise us of any special issues or deadlines.

 The client must call us for an initial consultation.
-We ask that immigration counsel advise clients why they have been referred to us and that our tax service is independent of the law office.
+We ask that immigration counsel advise clients why they have been referred to us, provide copies of all tax returns returns in their possession and advise the and that our tax service is independent of the law office.
 We will not call the prospective clients.
 They must initiate contact with us.
 After the client calls us, then will send the client intake sheets to complete.
-We will request tax returns, demographic and income information, It is the client's responsibility to return all the information to us completed in full.
+We will request tax returns, demographic and income information.
+It is the client's responsibility to return all the information to us completed in full.
 We charge for an initial consultation.
 We also charge to obtain transcripts.The consultation involves review of previously filed tax returns, obtaining tax transcripts, and a recommendation to the client of what needs to be done in our opinion to become tax complaint for the years requested by the immigration counsel.
 We will send the client an estimate for services.

 Step 2 - Client Engagement

-If the client accepts the estimate for services, then he or she must sign an agreement for services and pay one half of the estimate (1/2) of the fee estimate for us to begin work on the case.
-All fees paid are non-refundable.
+If the client accepts the estimate for services, then he or she must sign an agreement for services and pay our fees before we will start on the tax preparation.

 Step 3 - Preparation of Tax Returns and Expert Letter